postcss/postcss-reporter/README.md

 ## Installation

 ```
-npm install postcss-console-log-messages
+npm install postcss-reporter
 ```

 ## Usage

-Add it to your plugin list *after any plugins whose warnings you want to log*, and pass it an object of options.
+Add it to your plugin list *after any plugins whose messages you want to log*, and pass it an object of options.

 For example, using [gulp-postcss](https://github.com/w0rm/gulp-postcss):